foreverfl/vscode/docs/cpp/configure-intellisense.md

 To configure, select the status bar indicator, which brings up the [configuration Quick Pick](#option-1-select-a-configuration-option-through-the-configuration-quick-pick).
 The Quick Pick can help you select or install a C/C++ compiler.

 If you do not see a status bar indicator, you can also check your project's `c_cpp_properties.json` file.
 This file stores all of your IntelliSense configuration settings.
-Navigate to this file by selecting **C/C++: Edit Configurations (UI)** from the Command Palette (`kb(workbench.action.showCommands)`).
+Navigate to this file by selecting **C/C++: Edit Configurations (UI)** from the Command Palette (`Ctrl+Shift+P`).
 Check the `IntelliSense mode` to find your configuration.
 To learn more about the `c_cpp_properties.json` file, you can review the [schema reference](/docs/cpp/c-cpp-properties-schema-reference.md).

 ![Command Palette filtered on C/C++ Edit Configurations command](images/intellisense/edit-configurations-ui.png)